en-us es pt tr de

 • For students: Don’t harass instructors, ask for free coupons, or offer reviews in exchange for things.
 The community relies on a healthy interaction between students and instructors, as well as honest student feedback to understand which courses are right for them.

-If anything you see or experience ever seems like a violation, or you are unsure about a policy, just let us know by emailing policy@udemy.com.
-Someone on our team will review every report, answer your questions, and determine whether there has been a violation of our policies.
+If anything you see or experience ever seems like a violation, or you are unsure about a policy, you can report it directly or reach out to us by email at policy@udemy.com.
+Someone on our team will review every report, and determine whether there has been a violation of our policies.

 We’re here to help you understand our policies and be successful on Udemy.